 6. Recognize Individual Ideas

-Lastly, when leaders should look for opportunities to recognize team members when they have good ideas and openly share knowledge.
-When leaders treat ideas as valuable, employees will be more likely to continue to share ideas freely.
+Lastly, leaders should look for opportunities to recognize team members when they have good ideas and openly share knowledge.
+This will demonstrate that your organization values a culture of knowledge sharing.
+And when leaders treat ideas as valuable, employees will be more likely to continue to share ideas freely.

-Fostering collaboration and working to encourage knowledge sharing in your organization allows for the day-to-day operations to run more efficiently, for brilliant ideas to be shared more frequently, and for productivity to increase.Your organization will also grow a sense of comradery and accountability as your employees inspire each other to work their hardest, all for the benefit of everyone involved.
-As leaders in your company, follow these six best practices to ensure that knowledge flows freely and generously.
+Fostering collaboration and encouraging knowledge sharing in your organization allows for the day-to-day operations to run more efficiently, for brilliant ideas to be shared more frequently, and for productivity to increase.Your organization will also grow a sense of camaraderie and accountability as your employees inspire each other to work their hardest, all for the benefit of everyone involved.
+As leaders in your company, follow these six best practices to ensure that knowledge flows freely.